 Rays C Wilson Ramos likely to miss All-Star game

-MINNEAPOLIS (AP) Tampa Bay catcher Wilson Ramos is likely to miss next week’s All-Star game after leaving Saturday’s game against the Minnesota Twins with left hamstring tightness.
+MINNEAPOLIS (AP) Tampa Bay catcher Wilson Ramos will miss next week’s All-Star Game after leaving Saturday’s game against the Minnesota Twins with left hamstring tightness.

 Ramos, who was named an All-Star for the second time and first time as a starter, has hit .297 with 14 home runs and 53 RBIs this season for the Rays.